Filipino cuisine: Staples

+Filipino Cordilleran heirloom rice, traditionally grown in the mountainous regions of the Philippines.

 As in most Asian countries, the staple food in the Philippines is rice.
 It is most often steamed and always served with meat, fish and vegetable dishes.
 Leftover rice is often fried with garlic to make sinangag, which is usually served at breakfast together with a fried egg and cured meat or sausages.
-Rice is often enjoyed with the sauce or broth from the main dishes.
+Rice is often eaten with the sauce or broth from the main dishes.
 In some regions, rice is mixed with salt, condensed milk, cocoa, or coffee.
 Rice flour is used in making sweets, cakes and other pastries.
 Sticky rice with cocoa, also called champorado is also a common dish served with daing (dried herring).

 Rice and coconuts as staples throughout the archipelago as in the rest of Southeast Asia meant similar or adopted dishes and methods based on these crops.
 Some of these are evident in the infusion of coconut milk particularly in the renowned laing and sinilihan (popularized as Bicol express) of Bicol.
 Other regional variants of stews or soups commonly tagged as ginataan(g) or "with coconut milk" also abound Filipino kitchens and food establishments.
 A dish from the Visayas simmered in coconut water, ideally in bamboo, is the binakol usually with chicken as the main ingredient.